debbdeb/NarrateAStory/README.md

 🏥 Healthcare – e.g., tracking visual attention and sentiment analysis

-🎓 Education – e.g., analog simulations for immersive learning
+🎓 Education – e.g., agent-based simulations for immersive learning

 The platform provides a collaborative space where anyone — from researchers to the general public — can co-create data, tell stories, and help preserve global heritage.